oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### User-Defined Functions

-PGQL does not specify how user-defined functions (UDFs) are registered to a database system and only considers function invocation:
+PGQL does not specify how user-defined functions (UDFs) are registered to a database system and only considers function _invocation_:

 UDFs are invoked similarly to built-in functions.
 For example, a user may have registered a function `math.tan` that returns the tangent of a given angle.
-An example invocation of this function is:
+An example invocation of this function is then:

 ```sql
   SELECT math.tan(n.angle) AS tangent